-d to Recover the Sum of \$25,000 -Reported Twice to the Court.
+to Recover the Sum of \$25,000 -Reported Twice to the

+Court.

-The jury in the damage case Hilma Maimstrom against the Rio Grande Western Railway company returned into Judge Ritchie's court yesterday and reported that it was unable to arrive at a verdict and was discharged by the court from further consideration of the case.
-The action was brought to recover \$25,000 damages for the death of . plaintiff's husband, who was killed by one of deband, who was killed by one of de-fendant's trains at Pallas station about two years ago.
-The case was submit-rd to the jury yesterday afternoon and At about 5 o'clock the jurors returned into court and reported that they could not court and reported that they could not agree on a verdict, but Judge Ritchie instructed them to deliberate further on the case, and they again returned to the jury room and dis-cussed the case until 11:30 last night, when they gave up all hopes of arriv-ing at a verdict, and made their report to the court this afternoon.
+The jury in the damage case of Hilma Malmstrom against the Rio Grande Western Railway company returned into Judge Ritchie's court yesterday and reported that it was unable to arrive at a verdict and was discharged by the court from further consideration of the case.
+The action was brought to recover \$25,000 damages for the death of .plaintiff's husband, who was killed by one of de-fendant's trains at Pallas station about two years ago.
+The case was submit-ted to the jury yesterday afternoon and at about 5 o'clock the jurors returned into court and reported that they could not agree on a verdict, but Judge Ritchie instructed them to deliberate further on the case, and they again returned to the jury room and dis cussed the case until 11:30 last night when they gave up all hopes of arriv-ing at a verdict, and made their report to the court this afternoon.